-\item Whereas the Longformer processes text sequences of $1024$ tokens, the input sequences for BERT were truncated at $512$ tokens for the toxic comment classification task.
+\item Whereas the Longformer processes text sequences of 1,024 tokens, the input sequences for BERT were truncated at 512 tokens for the Toxic application.
 Despite this large difference in sequence lengths, BERT only slightly underperforms compared to the Longformer---and matches the Longformer for larger training data set sizes.
-As only a small share of comments in the Wikipedia Toxic Comment Datatset are longer than $512$ tokens (see again Figure \ref{fig:tokenlen}), the Longformer's advantage of being able to process longer text sequences does not materialize here.
-Removing tokens from the middle of comments that exceed $512$ tokens does not harm BERT's prediction performance and is an effective workaround in this application.
-For applications based on corpora in which the mass of the sequence length distribution is above $512$ tokens, however, the Longformer's ability to process and thus capture the information contained in these longer documents, is likely to be important for prediction performance.
+As only a small share of comments in the Wikipedia Toxic Comment Dataset are longer than 512 tokens (see again Figure \ref{fig:tokenlen}h), the Longformer's advantage of being able to process longer text sequences does not materialize here.
+Removing tokens from the middle of comments that exceed 512 tokens does not harm BERT's prediction performance and is an effective workaround in this application.
+For applications based on corpora in which the mass of the sequence length distribution is above 512 tokens, however, the Longformer's ability to process and capture the information contained in these longer documents, is likely to be important for prediction performance.

-\item Note that the time consumed during training differs substantively between the conventional and the Transformer models.
-Larger training data sets and smaller batch sizes increase the time required for fine-tuning the pretrained Transformer-based models on the target task.
-Across the applications presented here, the absolute training time varies between $1$ and $276$ seconds for SVM BOW, between $32$ and $2272$ seconds for BERT and between $31$ and $9707$ seconds for RoBERTa/Longformer.
-Achieving higher prediction performances requires higher computational resources not only regarding memory but also regarding time.
+\item The time consumed during training differs substantively between the conventional and the Transformer models.
+Larger training data sets and smaller batch sizes increase the time required for fine-tuning the pretrained Transformer models.
+Across the applications presented here, the absolute training time varies between 1 and 276 seconds for SVM BOW, between 32 and 2,272 seconds for BERT and 31 to 9,707 seconds for RoBERTa/Longformer.